 Hearty chicken stew with butternut squash, tender baby potatoes, and fall apart chicken.
 This one-pot meal is nutritious, family friendly, and easy to make!

-- 2 Tbsp. canola or grapeseed oil (or any other high-smoke point oil)
+- 2 Tbsp. avocado oil or other high-smoke point oil

 - 2 Tbsp. all-purpose flour